nhstaple/FlatCell/ProjectDocument.md

 ## Movement/Physics
 ##### Nick
 Initial projectile, pickup, and geometry collision.
+I just set things up so they could be debugged and playtested.

 ##### Brian
 The environment is set to have the rotation and transforms frozen.
 The boundary has a collider attached that detects objects and keepsthem from leaving.